The Ultimate Guide to Choosing the Best Toothbrush for Gingivitis

 1. What Is Gingivitis and Why Is Oral Hygiene Important?

-Gingivitis is primarily caused by bacterial plaque that irritates the gums and leads to inflammation.
+Gingivitis is caused by a buildup of bacterial plaque that sticks to the teeth and irritates the gums, which leads to swelling and redness.

 🦷 Can You Use Mouthwash With Braces?